PCLAeroParams/TChem-atm/docs/index.md

 The [installation](installation.md) guide demonstrates how to obtain, build, and install TChem-atm along with its third-party libraries.

 # **Theoretical Background**
-he TChem-atm approach is briefly described in the [Methodoly section](methodology.md).
+The TChem-atm approach is briefly described in the [Methodoly section](methodology.md).

 # **Input file**
 A description of input files is presented in the [Input file section](input.md).